niemopen/niem-api/README.md

   > - Rule 7-3: Document is a schema document
   > - Rule 9-83: Target namespace is absolute URI

+  **NDR 6.0 Status**

   > [!WARNING]
-  > Note: 6.0 NDR conformance validation currently uses an older set of draft rules based on the 5.0 rule set but updated to 6.0 namespaces and rule numbers.
-Support for the latest 6.0 NDR PSD01 rules is still pending.
+  > NDR 6.0 conformance validation currently uses an older set of draft rules based on the 5.0 rule set but updated to 6.0 namespaces and rule numbers.
+Support for the latest 6.0 NDR PSD01 rules requires additional work and is still pending.
 See issue #74 for the issue status.

 - [ ] **JSON** - Validate a JSON instance document against its provided JSON schema.